tiisanoja/ruuvi/README.md

 ## Executing

-Before executing setup config.yml.
-You need to give name for sensors and provide MAC address of those sensors.
+Before executing binary setup config.yml.
+Provide URL for InfluxDB.
+You need also to give name for sensors and provide MAC address.
 Only those sensors are stored to db which MAC address is provided in config.yml.
-Each device is stored in 15s interval.
+Each RuuviTag sensor is stored in 15s interval.
 True interval is some where 15s-17s because Ruuvi Tag is sending every 2s measurements.

 It is expected that config.yml is in the same directory with binary.